Skip to main content

 For CPS decisions not to charge, to discontinue proceedings or to offer no evidence, victims may be eligible to request a review of the decision.
 For further details, please refer to guidance on the Victims’ Right to Review (VRR) scheme.
 Where a victim is eligible for VRR, information of this entitlement should be included in the VCL letter sent to the victim.

-Charging consultations
+Charging decisions

 • informing the victim of the decision;